-PHL are part of local Council emergency response plans.
-This means if a civil emergency is declared, PHL will immediately become available to assist in any way possible including evacuations, supply of provisions and rescues.
+PHL works with local council, Police and SAR teams with their emergency response plans.
+This means if a civil emergency is declared, PHL will become available to assist in any way possible including evacuations, supply of provisions and rescues.

 Being strategically located across four bases with multiple aircraft allows PHL to respond quickly in the event of a Civil Defence emergency or a search and rescue effort.